Damming/2018_Group_14/README.md

 Staging environments allow us to ensure there are no conflicts before making changes live.
 New duplicates of our original production environment can be made quickly should there be issues caused by changes in another staging environment.

 ### Usage
+#### Install ansible
+Run prepared_localhost.sh.
+This Shell Script will install Ansible and Boto in the current system.
+Then, a Ansible playbook used to create a new AWS KeyPair will be created.
+The new KeyPair is ~/.ssh/keypairForAnsible.yem.
+Parameters are aws_access_key_id, aws_secret_access_key, region.
+> bash <(curl -s https://raw.githubusercontent.com/Damming/MapData/master/prepared_localhost.sh) aws_access_key_id aws_secret_access_key region

+#### Run playbook
+> curl https://raw.githubusercontent.com/Damming/MapData/master/prepared_new_instance.yml | ansible-playbook prepared_new_instance.yml

 ### Test
+Same as task one.